 Nursing student loans have the significant benefit of getting you through nursing school as fast as possible.
 You don’t have any interruptions in your nursing program because of finances.
 You can concentrate on your nursing program.
-Most nursing programs seem to now move as cohorts meaning you pretty much make a commitment to start and finish at a certain time.
-This makes student loans that much more attractive and central to the financing of your nursing school.
+Most nursing programs now seem to move as cohorts, meaning you pretty much make a commitment to start and finish at a certain time.
+This makes student loans that much more attractive to the financing of your nursing school.

 Downside of Nursing Student Loans

-If you are looking for a magic bullet for funding nursing school, you’re not gonna find it here or anywhere else for that matter.
+If you’re looking for a magic bullet to fund nursing school, you’re not going to find one here or anywhere else for that matter.
 Believe me, I spend a lot of time looking.
 Nursing student loans fill a needed void for quick financing during school.
 That’s all they are.
-Any scheme to raise money quick is just that – a scheme.
-Your best realistic bet for quick money for nursing school might be fundraiser or something.
+Any scheme to raise money quickly for nursing school is a scam.
+Your best bet for quick money apart from debt for nursing school might be fundraising or something.
 Unfortunately that doesn’t work for most of us.
 There are at least 3 great alternatives though.